Sexual revolution in 1960s United States: The Pill

-Beginning in 1960, “The Pill” provided many women with an affordable way to avoid pregnancy.
-Before the pill was introduced many women did not look for long-term jobs because they would need to leave the job market when they became pregnant.
+Beginning in 1960, "The Pill" provided many women with an affordable way to decrease pregnancy.
+Prior to the introduction of the pill many women did not seek long-term jobs.
+During pregnancy, women would need to leave the job market, as they were seen as fragile and to care for their future offspring.
 Abortion was illegal and presented many health risks if performed.
-After birth control, a higher percentage of women graduated from school and college, which allowed them to later gain professional careers.
+With the introduction of the Pill, the percentage of graduating women increased.
+Women's school success allowed for greater professional career opportunities.

-With the invention of the pill, women could safely control their sexuality and fertility.
-Previous methods of birth control existed, including herbal remedies and early condoms, which were less protective and not legalized.
-Birth control “was female-controlled, simple to use, highly effective, and most revolutionary of all, it separated reproduction and contraception from the sexual act.”
-While critics claimed that the pill would lead to immorality, it allowed women to gain some freedoms in making choices about their bodies.
+Women could safely control their sexuality and fertility with the new contraception.
+Previous methods of birth control included herbal remedies and early condoms, both were less protective and not legalized.
+The pill "was female-controlled, simple to use, highly effective, and most revolutionary of all, it separated reproduction and contraception from the sexual act."
+While critics claimed that the pill would lead to immorality, it allowed women to gain freedom in body's decision making.

-The pill was originally endorsed by the government as a form of population control to counter overpopulation.
-President Lyndon Johnson’s social reform policy, The Great Society, aimed to eliminate poverty and racial injustice.
+The pill was originally endorsed by the government.
+Its intent was to control overpopulation.President Lyndon Johnson's social reform policy, The Great Society, aimed to eliminate poverty and racial injustice.
 By 1960, the Food and Drug Administration had licensed the drug.
-'The Pill', as it came to be known, was extraordinarily popular, and despite worries over possible side effects, by 1962, an estimated 1,187,000 women were using it.
-Despite its popularity with women, the pill was still a controversial subject.
-In 1964, it was illegal in eight states, including Connecticut and New York.
+'The Pill', as it came to be known, was extraordinarily popular, and despite worries over possible side effects.
+By 1962, it was estimated that 1,187,000 women were utilizing the new form of birth control.
+In 1964, eight states declared the pill illegal to use, including Connecticut and New York.

 The pill was easier to obtain for married women, especially after Griswold v.
 Connecticut (1965).
 The U.S. Supreme Court sided with Estelle Griswold, the executive director of the Planned Parenthood League of Connecticut, and stated that the right to privacy for married couples was granted in the U.S. Constitution.
 While this ruling made it easier for married women to obtain birth control, unmarried women who requested gynecological exams and oral contraceptives were often denied or lectured on sexual morality.
 Those women who were denied access to the pill often had to visit several doctors before one would prescribe it to them.
 In 1972, the Supreme Court extended these rights to unmarried couples in Eisenstadt v.
 Baird.